LEADING OFF: Altuve, shaky Astros in 2-0 hole vs Rays

 Both pitchers will be tested at the Texas Rangers’ new ballpark: The Dodgers and Braves ranked 1-2 in the majors in runs (349-348) and homers (118-103) this year.

-Atlanta could be minus outfielder Adam Duvall, who exited the series opener Monday night after hurting his left oblique.
+Atlanta could be minus outfielder Adam Duvall, who exited Game 1 on Monday night after hurting his left oblique.
 Cristian Pache, a 21-year-old rookie who had four big league plate appearances this season, took over for Duvall.

+The Braves won the opener 5-1 with a four-run ninth that included a tiebreaking homer from Austin Riley and a two-run shot by Ozzie Albies.

 CHANGE OF SOX